-In order to apply for need-based financial aid, families of international students must submit the International Student Financial Aid Application Form (ISFAA) to the Office of Admission.
-Please print the form, fill it out, and email back to firstname.lastname@example.org.
+In order to apply for need-based financial aid, families of international students must fill out the International Student Financial Aid Application Form (ISFAA) or you can fill out the PDF version and send back by email to email@example.com.

 - Your application for admission will not be considered complete until the ISFAA has been received.
 Need-based financial aid or OWU Grant for international students is based on the information provided on this form.

 - If a student is admitted without financial aid as a first-year student, he/she will not be eligible for financial assistance in subsequent years.

 - We do not use the online CSS Profile but we can accept a PDF version which you can send to firstname.lastname@example.org.

 - OWU makes every effort to meet unmet need for accepted students as defined by evaluating the ISFAA.

 - On campus student employment is possible up to 10 hours per week, however, jobs are not guaranteed.
 International students are not allowed to work off campus, per U.S. Government regulations.

 Title IX Rules & Regulations